hichana/fdna/RFP.md

             -x add dnd
     -x use checkbox data in parallel dnds, add rearrange to state
     - figure out string interpolated tx code construction with dnds data
+        - start w/ nft contract, minter
+            - should take in
+                - recipient collection cap
+                - standA refs
+                - strandB refs
+                - payment
+            - for now just print strand a and b to emulator log
+        - interpolated tx
+            - should iterate over both strand a and b to create a non-duplicated list of
+                - imports
+                - collection borrows (first start off with making collection let name just be the fully qualified identifier, so will be making more collection borrows than actually needed, but fine for now.
+Add way to optimize this to icebox)

 # BUILD V1 OF STRANDS CONTRACT